Multiplexion

 Samples submitted are run in even calendar weeks, with results emailed usually by end of the week.

-• External customers should ship samples to the lab to be received by 12AM Monday for inclusion in that week's processing schedule.
-Samples received after 12AM Monday through Friday of any given week will be held and processed the following testing week.
+• External customers should ship samples to the lab to be received by Friday for inclusion in the next week's processing schedule.
+Samples received Monday through Friday of any given week will be held and processed the following testing week.

 How to cite the service?